nithyanatarajan/404-architectsnotfound/docs/DeploymentStrategy.md

 - GitOps-first for all cluster changes
 - Helm-based config versioning
-- Service-to-service mTLS
+- Service-to-service mTLS inside internal mesh
-- Stateless service design where possible
+- Stateless service design where applicable
 - Feature flags + config rules externalized to `config-service`
+- MongoDB with TTL used for cache, reducing runtime API fetches

 ---